 To be honest, this lounge was a really bad choice.
 We can't recommend it to anyone.
 We didn't get a peaceful atmosphere there.
 The snack selection was way too small and the decoration was not relaxing at all.
 We recommend you choose another lounge at Copenhagen airport.
 The lounge may have been nicer before but its best days have gone.

 Luckily there are many lounges in Copenhagen Airport so you do not need to enter the Aviator lounge.
 We made a brief search of what departure lounges there are available at Copenhagen airport.
 And we found many options.

 If you are an airline status card or a business class ticket holder, the airline will invite you to a lounge.
 Other people may prefer choosing their lounge from the following.

 |SAS Lounge||About 24 Euros (only for SAS passengers)||Terminal 3|

-In the Schengen area of the terminals 2 and 3 we recommend you to go Aspire Lounge if you have Priority Pass, DragonPass or Diners Club memberships.
+In the Schengen area of terminals 2 and 3 we recommend you to go Aspire Lounge if you have Priority Pass, DragonPass or Diners Club memberships.
 If you are paying yourself in by cash, Atelier lounge could be your choice.
-We have not been there but it looked really fresh outside.
-We were really wishing our cards would have given us access there.
+We have not been there but it looked fresh outside.
+We were wishing our cards would have given us access there.

 |Eventyr Lounge||About 34 Euros||Terminal 3|